paperless-ngx/paperless-ngx/docs/usage_overview.rst

 REST API
 ========

-You can also submit a document using the REST API, see the API section for details.
+You can also submit a document using the REST API, see :ref:`api-file_uploads` for details.

 .. _usage-recommended_workflow: